The Best OT Student Resources (2024)

 This might happen if the owner deletes the file, removes your sharing rights, or discontinues use of their Google account.

-Cultivate the habit of making copies of important files for yourself, assuming you have permission to do so.
+Get into the habit of making copies of important files for yourself, assuming you have permission to do so.
 Here are some examples of different types of files and how you might want to handle them:

 • A guest lecturer shares a PDF file of a patient education handout they created and gives permission to save it → make a copy right away.
-You can add any pertinent info in the file title or document details, e.g. the name of the original creator and what permissions you have to modify or share it.
+You can add any pertinent info in the file title or document details (e.g., the name of the original creator and what permissions you have to modify or share it).

 • Your advisor shares a Google Docs file of a blank template for you to track your personal goals and accomplishments in the program, which you are supposed to update every semester → make a copy for yourself after significant updates.
-Be sure to name your own version something like “MY COPY personal development plan_Semester 3” so you don’t get confused and update the wrong version.
+Be sure to name your own version something like, “MY COPY personal development plan_Semester 3” so you don’t get confused and update the wrong version.

 • A classmate shares a Google Slides file that your group will be working on for the next 8 weeks → make a copy as soon as the project is complete.